roman-milk/roman-milk.github.io/becoming-a-slut-wife-sarah.md

+===

- ****** Becoming a Slut Wife: Sarah Ch.
-06 ****** byJust_Plain_Bob© The next three months went quickly by.
+The next three months went quickly by.
 She was giving Tim all the sex he could handle, seeing to Dave's needs (and the needs of several of his better customers) and seeing Brian every Tuesday.
 The only fly in the ointment, at least from her standpoint, was that every time she tried to get something going with Melvin something always got in the way.
 Four times she was almost sure she had him alone, but each time either Dave or Jenny did something to prevent her from trying on Melvin.

  It all came crashing down on a Monday in October.
 She got a call from Brian: